andy-iskauskas/determ_workshop/docs/index.md

 As for the first test, we should be alarmed only if we spot a systematic problem, with $5\%$ or more of the points in the bottom-right quadrant.
 Note, however, that it is always up to the user to decide how serious a misclassification is.
 For instance, a possible check is to identify points that are incorrectly ruled out by one emulator, and see if they would be considered non-implausible by all other emulators.
 If they are, then we should think about changing the misclassifying emulator.

-Finally, the third column gives the standardised errors of the emulator outputs in light of the model output: for each validation point, the difference between the emulator output and the model output is calculated, and then divided by the standard deviation $\sigma$ of the emulator at the point.
-The general rule is that we want our standardised errors to be somewhat normally distributed around $0$, with $95\%$ of the probability mass between $-2$ and $2$.
+Finally, **the third column** gives the standardised errors of the emulator outputs in light of the model output: for each validation point, the difference between the emulator output and the model output is calculated, and then divided by the standard deviation $\sigma$ of the emulator at the point.
+The general rule is that we want our standardised errors to be somewhat normally distributed around $0$, with $95\%$ of the probability mass between $-3$ and $3$.
+The blue bars indicate the distribution of the standardised errors when we restrict our attention only to parameter sets that produce outputs close to the targets.
 When looking at the standard errors plot, we should ask ourselves at least the following questions:

-- Is more than $5\%$ of the probability mass outside the interval $[-2,2]$?
+- Is more than $5\%$ of the probability mass outside the interval $[-3,3]$?
 If the answer is yes, this means that, even factoring in all the uncertainties in the emulator and in the observed data, the emulator output is too often far from the model output.

-- Is $95\%$ of the probability mass concentrated in a considerably smaller interval than $[-2,2]$ (say, for example, $[-0.5,0.5]$)?
+- Is $95\%$ of the probability mass concentrated in a considerably smaller interval than $[-3,3]$ (say, for example, $[-0.5,0.5]$)?
 For this to happen, the emulator uncertainty must be quite large.
-In such case the emulator, being extremely cautious, will cut out a small part of the parameter space and we will end up needing many more waves of history matching than are necessary, or, even worse, we just won't be able to reduce the non-implausible parameter space.
+In such case the emulator, being extremely cautious, will cut out a small part of the parameter space and we will end up needing many more waves of history matching than are necessary.

 - Is the histogram skewing significantly in one direction or the other?
 If this is the case, the emulator tends to either overestimate or underestimate the model output.

-The first two diagnostics above are clearly passed.
-In the third diagnostic if we consider all standardised errors below $-2$ and above $2$, we get slightly more than $5\%$ of all errors: this is not particularly bad, but in order to be safe we will try to modify our emulator to make it more conservative.
+The diagnostics above are not particularly bad, but we will try to modify our emulator to make it more conservative and avoid misclassifications in the bottom right quadrant (second column).

 A way of improving the performance of an emulator is by changing the variance $\sigma^2$ in the Gaussian process $u$:
 $$\sigma^2 \left[(1-\delta) c(x,x^{\prime}) + \delta I_{\{x=x^\prime\}}\right].$$